-Everyone knows using tobacco has serious adverse health effects, and millions upon millions of people still smoke or chew snuff or use other kinds of tobacco products.
+Everyone knows using tobacco has serious adverse health effects, and millions upon millions of people still smoke, vape, chew, or use other kinds of tobacco products.
 In fact, at the global level tobacco use is the leading preventable cause of death in the world.
-Tobacco cessation programs from employers can provide big benefits by improving the lives of employees, lowering healthcare costs, and save money on lost productivity and sick days related to the negative impacts of tobacco use on health.
+Tobacco cessation programs from employers can provide big benefits by improving the lives of employees, lowering healthcare costs, and saving money on lost productivity and sick days related to the negative impacts of tobacco use on health.

 By directly sponsoring a workplace tobacco cessation program, your company retains more control over both the quality and the cost of the program.
 Doing so will also increase the likelihood your employees will use the program as it is a tangible benefit offered through the workplace.
 It might even be one piece embedded within a larger wellness program effort.
 If that programming includes other benefits such as health coaching, multiple programming elements can all feed into and support tobacco cessation efforts.